We are now World History Encyclopedia to better reflect the breadth of our non-profit organization's mission. Learn More

 Clottes bases this assertion not only on scholarship about religion, but also on his fieldwork travelling to communities still practicing parietal art, such as indigenous Australians and First Nations North Americans.
 A large portion of his book is devoted to his stories and images (sadly, black and white) of travelling to these regions and hearing from experts within these cultures about the milieu and creation of this art.

 As a newcomer to parietal art, I would have liked a primer on the subject first, i.e. its most famous sites and so forth—which Clottes’ book does not seem to intend to be.
 That said, he gives an insider’s account into the scholarly community that studies this art and the divisions within that guild.
 His stories about travelling to living communities make this book come most alive.
 I would recommend this for university students and up.

 Clottes, J. (2019, January 10).
 What Is Paleolithic Art?
 Cave Paintings and the Dawn of Human Creativity.
-Ancient History Encyclopedia.
+World History Encyclopedia.
 Retrieved from https://www.ancient.eu/review/199/what-is-paleolithic-art-cave-paintings-and-the-daw/

 Clottes, Jean.
 "What Is Paleolithic Art?
 Cave Paintings and the Dawn of Human Creativity."
-Ancient History Encyclopedia.
-Ancient History Encyclopedia, 10 Jan 2019.
+World History Encyclopedia.
+World History Encyclopedia, 10 Jan 2019.
 Web.
-25 Jun 2019.
+11 Apr 2021.